-A/B Testing: Why and How We Do It
+A/B Testing for Hotel Marketing: Why and How We Do It

 If you’ve worked with any form of digital marketing, the phrase “A/B Testing” is bound to have come up at least once during your experience.
 In short, A/B testing is a tool used to figure out the best digital marketing strategies for your business through testing different variables.
 A/B testing is frequently used with many different channels including email, social, website, and display.
 Variables can be related to copy, imagery or even user experience functionality.
 For instance, a popular A/B test includes testing out different subject lines for the same email to see which drives more engagement.
 A/B testing allows you to single out what the most compelling aspects of your digital marketing are, which can help drive strategy and successful returns.